17tayyy/TgRAT/README.md

 - Socket-based communication (TCP)
 - Commands and responses are structured and encoded

+### 🧠 Logging System
+- Optional logging system (`/logs`) with dedicated forum topic
+- Logs include timestamp and command information
+- Can be enabled/disabled at runtime

+### 🫀 Heartbeat System
+- Agents send heartbeat messages every 30 seconds
+- Server updates `last_seen` field in the database for each agent
+- Used in `/listclients` and cleanup logic to detect inactive bots

 ### 📦 Server
 - Built in Python using `pyTelegramBotAPI`
 - Creates a forum topic per agent